syncfusion-content/uwp-docs/uwp/Image-Editor/transformation.md

 ---
 layout: post
-title: Transform in UWP Image Editor control | Syncfusion
+title: Transform in UWP Image Editor | Syncfusion®
-description: Learn here all about Transform support in Syncfusion UWP Image Editor (SfImageEditor) control and more.
+description: Discover image transformation features in Syncfusion® UWP Image Editor control including rotation and flip.
 platform: uwp
 control: SfImageEditor
 documentation: ug
 ---

-# Transform in UWP Image Editor (SfImageEditor)
+# Transform in UWP Image Editor

 The image editor control can perform the image transformations namely, `rotation` and `flip`.
 The transformations can be achieved in the following two ways: